-Our DSL and DDSL(s) will undertake multi-agency safeguarding training in addition to the whole school training.
-Once this training is completed they have a duty to update their training by attending safeguarding briefings and training every year with a full update every two years.
+Our DSL and DDSL(s) will undertake further multi-agency safeguarding training in addition to the whole school training.
+This will be undertaken at least every two years and will update their awareness and understanding of the impact of the wider agenda of safeguarding issues.
 It will support both the DSL and DDSL to be able to better undertake their role and support the school in ensuring our safeguarding arrangements are robust and achieving better outcomes for the pupils in our school.